30 Things in Your Home You Should Get Rid of By Age 30

 One is a reminder of your spring break in Cancun, the other was a gift from your fraternity.
 We get it!
 You may be sentimental, but how many do you need stacked up in your cabinets, taking up space and truly never being used?
 It’s time to part with the majority and keep just a few of your all-time faves.
-If you have a man cave, maybe keep the shot glasses there!

 Your First Kitchen Tools

 If you haven’t gotten rid of your first set of kitchen tools, chances are you have duplicates that are in much better shape.
 Take the peeling, rickety, stained and downright crusty ones out of the mix and say sayonara.
 These 10 simple organization tips show how to turn empty space in kitchen cabinets and drawers into storage for supplies and utensils.

 From your dorm room to your first apartment, your old bedding has seen it all.
 Especially if it’s the set your parents gave you, you know it’s time to toss out the old linens and make room for a grown-up set.